rust-cli/book/src/tutorial/packaging.md

 We still need to make sure the binaries we build are compatible with as many systems as possible.
 For example,
-on Linux we can compile not for the current system, but instead for the `x86_64-unknown-linux-musl` target, to not depend on default system libraries.
+on Linux we can compile for the current system or the `x86_64-unknown-linux-musl` target and not depend on default system libraries.
 On macOS, we can set `MACOSX_DEPLOYMENT_TARGET` to `10.7` to only depend on system features present in versions 10.7 and older.

-You can see one example of building binaries using this approach [here][wasm-pack-travis] for Linux and macOS and [here][wasm-pack-appveyor] for Windows (using AppVeyor).
+You can see one example of building binaries using this approach [here][wasm-pack-travis] for Linux and macOS and [here][wasm-pack-appveyor] for Windows using AppVeyor.

 [wasm-pack-travis]: https://github.com/rustwasm/wasm-pack/blob/51e6351c28fbd40745719e6d4a7bf26dadd30c85/.travis.yml#L74-L91
 [wasm-pack-appveyor]: https://github.com/rustwasm/wasm-pack/blob/51e6351c28fbd40745719e6d4a7bf26dadd30c85/.appveyor.yml

-Another way is to use pre-built (Docker) images that contain all the tools we need to build binaries.
+Another way is to use pre-built (i.e. Docker) images that contain all the tools we need to build binaries.
-This allows us to easily target more exotic platforms, too.
+This allows us to easily target more exotic platforms as well.
 The [trust] project contains
-scripts that you can include in your project as well as instructions on how to set this up.
+scripts that you can include in your project and instructions on how to set this up.
 It also includes support for Windows using AppVeyor.

-If you'd rather set this up locally and generate the release files on your own machine, still have a look at trust.
+If you'd rather set this up locally and generate the release files on your own machine, have a look at [trust].
 It uses [cross] internally,
 which works similar to cargo
 but forwards commands to a cargo process inside a Docker container.